-Inpatient assessment and treatment are also available for infants and children at Magee-Womens Hospital of UPMC.
+Inpatient assessment and treatment are also available for infants and children at UPMC Magee-Womens Hospital.

 Swallowing/feeding evaluation determines if an infant or child has a swallowing/feeding disorder and identifies treatment to ensure adequate nutrition and optimal feeding.
 Assessment involves detailed medical and feeding histories and observation of typical feeding behavior.
 A Modified Barium Swallow Study (“Cookie Swallow”) may be performed in conjunction with Radiology.
 Additional services are coordinated through the multidisciplinary Feeding and Swallowing Center (FASC), which includes Occupational Therapy, Dietetics, Nursing, and Speech-Language Pathology.

 This evaluation determines whether a child’s voice is functioning normally and if not, whether there is a physical cause for the problem.
-Evaluations are generally provided in conjunction with the Division of Pediatric Otolaryngology (Ear, Nose, & Throat) in the Voice and Resonance Clinic.
+Evaluations are generally provided in conjunction with the Division of Pediatric Otolaryngology (ENT) in the Voice, Resonance, and Swallowing Center.

-This evaluation determines if the child’s ability to used the rules of vocabulary and grammar are within age expectations.
-It examines the effect of attention and verbal memory skills on retrieving words, producing language and understanding language in more complex communicative situations (such as classroom discussions and social conversation).
+This evaluation determines if the child’s ability to use the rules of vocabulary and grammar are within age expectations.
+It examines the effect of attention and verbal memory skills on retrieving words, producing language, and understanding language in more complex communicative situations (such as classroom discussions and social conversation).
 Recommendations are provided to both the family and school personnel.

-Children's Hospital provides Speech Language evaluations and therapy for children of all ages with hearing loss whether they have hearing aids, cochlear implants or both.
+UPMC Children's Hospital provides speech language evaluations and therapy for children of all ages with hearing loss whether they have hearing aids, cochlear implants, or both.
 The evaluation may be one of several evaluations needed to determine candidacy for cochlear implantation.
 An auditory verbal approach is typically used with children who require speech language/aural rehabilitation therapy.
 Family involvement in the therapy process is essential.
 Evaluation and therapy for hearing impaired children is available at all Children's locations.